zakwarren/verbosity/README.md

 ## Tools

-There are two files in the tools directory that can be used indepently from the rest of this application.
+There are three files in the tools directory that can be used indepently from the rest of this application.
 These are:

 * scraper.js (containing the Scraper class)
 * word-analyzer.js (containing the WordAnalyzer class and its dependency, the analysis class)
+* blog-writer.js (containing the writeBlog function)

 ### Scraper